€38,50 EUR

 Molds / Tarts and T-lights:

-Originally developed for a project to make 100% vegetable t-lights (it has a very light/white color), with the additional constraint of palm-free and no soy/GM.
+Originally developed to make 100% vegetable t-lights (it has a very light/white color), with the additional constraint of being palm-free and no soy/GM.
 Has a very low odor/color and excellent stability, so is ideal for non-scented t-lights.

-From experience, not every fragrance works, especially benzyl benzoate as a carrier is troublesome, so it would be advised to do some testing to see what works best.
+From experience, not every fragrance performs well together with this wax, especially when benzyl benzoate is used which can be troublesome, so it would be advised to do some testing to see what works best.
+The wax will crumble.

 This wax would appeal to ‘high-end’ customers like fragrance houses/candle makers alike that need a neutral odor base wax with very good stability to oxidation.